iboB/ibob.github.com/_posts/2022-09-17-transparent-lookups-for-maps-and-sets.md

 However, non-standard containers exist, like the ones in [Boost.Container](https://www.boost.org/doc/libs/1_80_0/doc/html/container.html) and [many](https://github.com/iboB/itlib/blob/master/include/itlib/flat_map.hpp) [other](https://github.com/greg7mdp/sparsepp) [libraries](https://github.com/search?l=C%2B%2B&q=hash+table&type=Repositories) which support transparent lookup for C++11, some even for C++98.

-Curiously enough (to me) this is very rarely the default, and indeed it isn't for the standard library containers and Boost.Container.
+Curiously enough (to me) transparent lookup is very rarely enabled by default, and indeed it isn't for the standard library containers and Boost.Container.
 Even with C++20 the code from the example above will still allocate strings.
 Even though lookup methods are templates by key, they won't try to select an overload of `operator<`, `operator==` or specializations of `std::hash` for the types being searched by default.
 The compare and hash functors need to explicitly allow it and `std::less<T>`, `std::hash<T>`, and `std::equal_to<T>` don't.
 Not for a concrete T anyway. `std::less<void>` does, though.
 This is the default value of the template parameter since C++14, but not the default template argument of the containers themselves.

 Thus, to make lookups transparent in `std::map` and `std::set`, compiling with C++14 is not enough.
 You also need to explicitly specify comparators.
 Like so: